Otrex/myTkInterFramework/README.md

 # myTkInterFramework
+This frame work is used to make creating Applications easier<br>
 <b>Note: This framework has only been tested on windows..</b>
-This frame work is used to make creating Applications easier

 <h2>To start test</h2>
 Use: